metal-stack/docs/docs/src/overview/hardware.md

 | 1x | Unifi      | Edgemax          | Edgerouter Pro       | front router for internet and out-of-band access to servers and switches |

 Besides that, a 6HE rack with 1000mm depth and a portable LTE modem is needed.

-This MVP will yield in 12 useable machines, one of them will be reserved as management server.
+This MVP will yield in 12 usable machines, one of them will be reserved as management server.